EMBRYOPSIDA Pirani & Prado

 Pluricarpellatia, probably to be placed in or near Cabombaceae (Doyle & Endress 2014), is known from the Early Cretaceous (Mohr et al. 2008).
 The Early Cretaceous Monetianthus was embedded within crown Nymphaeaceae in morphological analyses (Friis et al. 2009b, but c.f.
 2011; see also Doyle & Upchurch 2014; Doyle 2016), and this may be true for the mid-Albian Carpestella, from Virginia (Doyle & Endress 2014); both these genera have very small flowers.
 The distinctive reticulate-perforate pollen of Monetianthus would then be independently derived within Nymphaeales, but other analyses also placed the genus at the node above Nymphaeales along the spine of the angiosperm tree (Friis et al. 2009b).
-Yoo et al. (2005) thought that the ca 90 Ma fossil Microvictoria was stem group Nymphaeales, although other studies suggested it was crown-group Nymphaeaceae (Gandolfo et al. 2004; Endress 2006; Friis et al. 2011), while in a recent general phylogenetic analysis it ended up in a number of positions in the ANA grade, also in Laurales-Calycanthaceae, although not in the [Cabombaceae + Nymphaeaceae] clade itself...
+Yoo et al. (2005) thought that the ca 90 Ma fossil Microvictoria was stem group Nymphaeales, although other studies had suggested it was crown-group Nymphaeaceae (Gandolfo et al. 2004 [its initial description]; Endress 2006; Friis et al. 2011), while in a recent general phylogenetic analysis it ended up in a number of positions in the ANA grade, also in Laurales-Calycanthaceae, although not in the [Cabombaceae + Nymphaeaceae] clade itself...
 (Schönenberger et al. 2020).

 Evolution: Divergence & Distribution.
 D. W. Taylor et al. (2008, see also Taylor 2008) looked at vegetative evolution in [Cabombaceae + Nymphaeaceae]; the inclusion of different fossils in analyses of morphological variation affected the relationships they obtained, and hence evolutionary interpretations.
 Friis et al. (2011: fig. 20.2) discussed diversification here in some detail, also assigning many Palaeogene fossils to the two families.
 Carlquist and Schneider (2009) suggest a number of distinctive features of the xylem in this clade.